- About Us

 Dental care services are available for both children and adults and include preventive services such as cleanings, fluoride application, and sealants, deep cleanings, x-rays, fillings, extractions, and some crowns.
 Currently, we do not offer full mouth dentures, partial dentures, root canals, sedation, or braces but we do have referral partners for these services.

-Dr. Gwengi-Anam, and his team of dental assistants and hygienists, will help you understand how to properly care for your teeth and gums, and when to consider restorative dental treatment.
+Dr. Gwengi-Anam, Dr. Toby Wright, and their team of dental assistants and hygienists, will help you understand how to properly care for your teeth and gums, and when to consider restorative dental treatment.
 HopeHealth also provides dental services for HopeHealth patients at HopeHealth in Kingstree.

 We accept all dental insurances.
 To promote preventive care, many dental plans pay all or most of the cost for routine dental checkups, including cleanings and examinations.
 To make an appointment, call our dental care team at (843) 413-3255.